-You can submit a request to us for payment of an expected loss in the following situation:
+You can submit a request to us for Payment expected loss in the following situation:

-- non-payment has lasted for 20 months or longer, and

-- the home has not been sold, and

-- there has been no resumption of payment.
+- non-payment has lasted for 20 months or longer, and - the home has not been sold, and - there has been no turnaround of non-payment (herstel uit wanbetaling).

-A claim form is used for payment of an expected loss.
-You request payment of an expected loss by submitting that claim form.
+A claim form is used for Payment expected loss.
+You request Payment expected loss by submitting that claim form.
 It must be completed in full and you must provide us with the file (see A.8).

-If you have requested payment of an expected loss and complied with all the conditions in this part, we will pay you the expected loss within one month of you submitting the request to us.
+If you have requested Payment expected loss and complied with all the conditions in this part, we will pay you the expected loss within one month of you submitting the request to us.
 We do this only: